Special holomorphic tensors on orthogonal modular varieties and applications to the Lang conjecture: Modular forms and holomorphic tensors

 By construction $\mathcal{E}$ is equipped with a canonical nondegenerate quadratic form induced from that on $L_{{\C}}\otimes \mathcal{O}_{{\D}}$.
 In other words, $\mathcal{E}$ is an orthogonal vector bundle.
 In particular, we have $\mathcal{E}^{\vee}\simeq \mathcal{E}$.

-The Hodge line bundle $\mathcal{L}$ may have been more familiar and it has indeed played a central role in the study of orthogonal modular varieties.
+The Hodge line bundle $\mathcal{L}$ may be more familiar and it has indeed played a central role in the study of orthogonal modular varieties.
 But the second Hodge bundle $\mathcal{E}$ will also contain a lot of information.
 The connection with holomorphic tensors is provided by the following basic isomorphism.